Walking The Blue Loop: An Introduction To Five Weirs Walk

 A Walk Along The River Don.

 Two o’clock had come and gone by the time I set off from my front door.
-Luckily, it was a short walk past the train station to a tangle of pedestrian walkways over Park Square roundabout, arriving at Victoria Quays.
-I then walked along Furnival Road, until it crossed over the A61, under the massive archway of the stone-built viaduct.
-Emerging from the damp darkness of the archway, where Furnival Road joins Effingham Road, I noticed a side road running parallel with the viaduct for a short way before being cut off by the River Don.
-The Five Weirs Walk begins here, on the other side of the river, over the Cobweb Bridge.
+Fortunately, it was a short walk past the train station to a maze of pedestrian walkways that cross over Park Square roundabout and lead to Victoria Quays.
+I then walked along Furnival Road until it crossed over the A61, under the massive archway of the stone-built viaduct.
+Emerging from the damp darkness where Furnival Road joins Effingham Road, I noticed that a side road runs parallel with the viaduct for a short way before being cut off by the River Don.
+It is there, over the Cobweb Bridge, on the other side of the river, where the Five Weirs Walk begins, at the Lady’s Bridge.

 The Walk Mill Weir seen from Effingham Road. |